Kiara Vallier | February 16th, 2016

 Deep Trekker ROVs are underwater inspection tools used for an array of marine exploration projects.
-Depth rated to 150 meters and capable of withstanding currents of up to two-and-a-half knots, the Deep Trekker was chosen by the expedition team to search for debris laying along to ocean bed that would help indicate the exact location of the Rio de Janeiro.
+Depth rated to 150 meters, the Deep Trekker was chosen by the expedition team to search for debris laying along to ocean bed that would help indicate the exact location of the Rio de Janeiro.

 “The debris was laying as a trail heading to the wreck” explained Espen Johannson from Agder-Tech.
 “Without the Deep Trekker we would have had to use a bigger vessel and work-class ROV.
 I don’t know of any affordable mini-ROVs that can work in the currents out there.”

 The Deep Trekker proved to be a worthy tool.
 The team was able to locate the vessel by following the debris and identify it as the missing Rio de Janeiro; the first German warship to sink during the German invasion of Norway.

 The Rio de Janeiro